How Can I Learn More About Studying Away?

 3. Interest Meetings - Interest meetings for short-term programs are held by the Faculty Leader.
 Please contact them directly for more information.
 Long-term interest meetings are program-specific and are held by the Program Coordinator.
 The Faculty Advisor and returned students of that program may also join.
 These meetings are from October to early November and January through late February.
 They generally last one hour and are scheduled in the evening.
 Topics such as course selection, location, accommodations, academic and cultural atmosphere, costs, travel, and weather are covered along with any questions attendees may have.
 These meetings are meant to give students an intimate overview of their study away experience if they choose that program.
 Attending multiple interest meetings may help you narrow down your choices if considering multiple programs.

 4. One-on-One Meetings - These meetings can be scheduled at any time.
 One-on-one meetings for short-term programs should be organized directly with the Faculty Leader unless otherwise informed.
-Students interested in long-term programs will meet with the Program Coordinator for their specific program.
-Click here to find your Program Coordinator.
+Students interested in long-term programs will meet with the Assistant Director of Semester Study Away.
 You may have to schedule more than one one-on-one meeting if you are interested in more than one program.
 This is your time to ask questions specific to the program and you.
 Meetings are scheduled for 30 minutes and is usually more than enough time.

 Another meeting you should consider making would be with your academic adviser to make a four-year graduation plan that includes studying away.